tomaszek1989/nokia-extensions/README.md

   * I'm working on adding support for more apps.

 #### 3. Data speed indicator
    * Tested and working on Nokia 6, Nokia 8 and Nokia 7 plus on Oreo.
-Currently, it doesn't work on Pie.
-Pie support will be added soon.
 After installation, go to Settings - Network & Internet - Data Usage and toggle Show data speed.
 Now you should be able to see your internet speed on your status bar.

 #### 4. Screenshot Plus
   * Take long screenshots, edit them on the go.